improve-ai/tracker-trainer/README.md

 $ serverless deploy --stage dev
 ```

-The output of the deployment will list the HTTPS URL for the *track* endpoint like https://xxxxxxxx.execute-api.us-east-1.amazonaws.com/track
+The output of the deployment will list the HTTPS URL for the *track* endpoint like https://xxxx.lambda-url.us-east-1.on.aws

-Using the AWS API Gateway console, create a custom, stable DNS mapping to the track endpoint.
-In production, do not use the *...execute-api.us-east-1...* URL directly in clients because if you delete then re-create the stack, AWS will not re-assign you that URL.
+Either configure a CDN in front of this URL, or use it directly in the client SDKs to track decisions and rewards.

+The deployment will also create a *models* S3 bucket in the form of *improveai-acme-demo-prod-models* where the continuously trained
+models will automatically be uploaded.

-Either configure a CDN in front of the S3 models bucket, or make the 'models' directory public to serve models directly from S3.
+Either configure a CDN in front of the models S3 bucket, or make the 'models' directory public to serve models directly from S3.

 # Architecture